Pregnancy Discrimination In The Workplace

 Most employers understand that mothers need some time away from work to care for a newborn baby.
 In other situations, expecting mothers may require time away from work due to medical restrictions.
 Federal laws are in place to ensure that expecting mothers have adequate time to care for newborns.
 In spite of these laws, some employers take adverse actions against pregnant women, or women who have just given birth.
 Carter Law Offices is dedicated to representing women who have been the victims of employment discrimination, including discrimination on the basis of pregnancy.
 Our pregnancy discrimination lawyers take great pride in giving a voice to those who cannot stand up for their own rights.

-If you’ve faced discrimination by your employer because you are pregnant or have recently had a child, call us today at 816-897-7772 for a free consultation to discuss your situation.
+If you’ve faced discrimination by your employer because you are pregnant or have recently had a child, call our Kansas City office today at 816-897-7772 for a free consultation to discuss your situation.

 Federal Laws Protect Most Expecting Mothers

 The Family and Medical Leave Act applies to most employers.
 This law gives employees the right to take up to 12 weeks of unpaid leave under a number of circumstances, including pregnancy.
 Many expecting mothers use the FMLA to care for a child immediately after the child is born.
 One feature of the FMLA is that employers are required to reinstate employees to the same job, or an equivalent job, upon their return from leave.
 The Pregnancy Discrimination Act (PDA) requires that employers treat pregnant women in the same way they would treat other employees.

 Pregnant Women And Discrimination In The Workplace